-We have audited the special purpose financial statements of the Nassau County, Florida, Tax Collector (the Tax Collector) as of and for the fiscal year ended September 30, 2007, and have issued our report thereon dated January 30, 2008.
+We have audited the special purpose financial statements of the Nassau County, Florida, Tax Collector (the Tax Collector) as of and for the fiscal year ended September 30, 2008, and have issued our report thereon dated January 7, 2009.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 We have issued our report on internal control over financial reporting and on compliance and other matters.
-Disclosures in that report, which is dated January 30, 2008, should be considered in conjunction with this management letter.
+Disclosures in that report, which is dated January 7, 2009, should be considered in conjunction with this management letter.

-Additionally, our audit was conducted in accordance with the provisions of Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the state of Florida and, unless otherwise required to be reported in the report on compliance and internal controls, this letter is required to include the following information:
+Additionally, our audit was conducted in accordance with the provisions of Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the state of Florida.
+This letter includes the following information, which is not included in the aforementioned auditors' reports:

 - Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report.
 The findings and recommendations made in the preceding annual financial audit report have been addressed. - Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
-In connection with our audit, we determined that the Tax Collector complied with Section 218.415, Florida Statutes. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management, accounting procedures, and internal controls.
-In connection with our audit, we report the following:
+In connection with our audit, we determined that the Tax Collector complied with Section 218.415, Florida Statutes. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
+In connection with our audit, we did not have any such recommendations.